Mathilde-Def/nirs_calibration_nutrient_iceland/R scripts/README.md

 Contains all relevant code, raw data, and custom functions.

 #### `code/`
-Organized into subfolders by step in the analysis pipeline:
+Contains a setup file to load require libraries used throughout the calibration, predictions and analysis Organised into subfolders by step in the analysis pipeline:

 - **`01_prediction_model/`**
   Ready-to-use NIRS model for nutrient prediction.
 See folder-specific README for usage instructions.

 - **`02_data_preprocessing/`**
-  Scripts for converting and structuring spectral data, identifying outliers, and merging lab data for calibration.
+  Scripts for formatting and pre-processing spectral data, identifying outliers, and merging wet lab data for calibration.

 - **`03_model_calibration/`**
   Model calibration scripts for predicting C, N, and P using NIRS.